open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 {'type': 'SGD', 'lr': 0.02, 'momentum': 0.9, 'weight_decay': 0.0001}
 ```

 `_base_` is a reserved field for the configuration file.
-It specifies the inherited(base) files for the current file.
-Inheriting multiple files will get all the fields at the same time, but it requires that there is no repeated fields defined in all base files.
+It specifies the inherited base) files for the current file.
+Inheriting multiple files will get all the fields at the same time, but it requires that there are no repeated fields defined in all base files.

 `runtime_cfg.py`：